fuzonmedia-projects/rest-laravel-jwt/readme.md

 # Rest Laravel jwt

 ## What is the use of this project
-  This a rest API service created with laravel 8 and it uses jwt token to authenticate a user.
+  This is a rest API service created with laravel 8 and it uses jwt token to authenticate a user.
   One can run this project on docker also.
   ### Following features available
-  1. You can make http request to the api.
+  1. Receive http requests and send repose back with data or make changes of data within database against the http requests.
+  2. Recieve POST, GET, DELETE request from an application.
-  2. Register and login features with jwt authentication.
+  3. Register and login features with jwt authentication.
-  3. Create, edit, delete, search and paginate orders making api requests.
+  4. Create, edit, delete, search and paginate orders.

 ## Live Application URL